hildogjr/KiCost/docs/usage.rst

 In addition to the part cost information, the spreadsheet output by KiCost provides additional cues:

 #.
+The ``Manf#`` cell is colored to warning the part lifecyle status:

+   * Purple if the part is asign as 'obsolete' or 'not recommended for new designs' by one of the distributors accessed.

+#.
 The ``Qty`` cell is colored to show the availability of a given part:

    * Red if the part is unavailable at any of the distributors.